Skip Navigation or Skip to Content

 Staff may not dispense medications.
 If medication must be taken during camp, arrangements must be made for an adult to come and dispense medication.
 If an adult is unable to come and dispense medication, you must complete a Consent for Self-Administration of Medication Form allowing your camper to carry and administer their own medication.
 Contact Program Registration at least one week in advance of camp.

-Carnegie Museums of Pittsburgh staff and volunteers are not professional medical personnel.
-However, basic epinephrine auto injector administration training is offered for key staff.
-Children who must carry epinephrine are permitted to bring and use an epinephrine auto injector on themselves in the event of an emergency.
-If a child cannot administer the medication to themself, appropriately trained Carnegie Museums of Pittsburgh staff may administer the child’s epinephrine auto injector, provided that the child’s parent/guardian has previously provided permission via the Epinephrine Autoinjector Policy and Consent Form.
-If an epinephrine auto injector is administered, 911 and the parent/guardian of the camper will be notified immediately.
+• If a child cannot administer the medication to themself, appropriately trained Carnegie Museums staff may administer the child’s epinephrine auto injector or nasal spray, provided that the child’s parent/guardian has previously provided permission via the Epinephrine Autoinjector Policy and Consent Form.

 Sunscreen and Insect Repellent

 Sunscreen and insect repellent are encouraged for outdoor activities.
 Staff may not apply sunscreen or insect repellent for campers, so please be sure to apply in the morning before arrival.
 Campers may apply sunscreen and/or insect repellent to themselves.
+Sunscreen and insect repellent are not provided.

 Personal Property